On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Numerics

 \subsubsection{Adding observational effects}

 In a final step we incorporate observational effects into our obtained (ideal) HI emission maps.
-For this purpose we (i) convolve our emission maps with a Gaussian beam of 80'' (at the chosen distance, see below), (ii) reduce the spectral resolution from \mbox{200 m s$^{-1}$} to \mbox{1 km s$^{-1}$} by summing up the contribution of 5~neighbouring channels and (iii) finally add random Gaussian noise with a standard deviation of 3~K to the obtained emission maps\footnote{Note that it is important to apply step (iii) as the final step.}.
+For this purpose we (i) convolve our emission maps with a Gaussian beam of 80'' (at the chosen distance, see below), (ii) reduce the spectral resolution from \mbox{200 m s$^{-1}$} to \mbox{1 km s$^{-1}$} by summing up the contribution of 5~neighbouring channels, i.e. the data cubes analysed in the following have only 40 velocity channels (one fifth of the original cubes), and (iii) finally add random Gaussian noise with a standard deviation of 3~K to the obtained emission maps\footnote{Note that it is important to apply step (iii) as the final step.}.
 All the above stated values are average values from recent HISA observations towards MCs \citep[e.g.][]{Denes18,Beuther20,Syed20,Wang20}.
 We choose two different distances for the observed clouds of 150~pc and 3~kpc, corresponding to a physical beam size of 0.06~pc and 1.2~pc, respectively.
 However, as the results for both distances are relatively similar, in the following we focus on the distance of 150~pc.